Quick-Relief Asthma Medications

 5. Nasal dryness

-Rare but serious side effects include bronchospasm, a muscle spasm in the lungs that narrow your airways.
+Rare but serious side effects include bronchospasm, a lung muscle spasm that narrows your airways.
 They may also cause worsening of pre-existing heart arrhythmias.

 All these medicines relax bronchial smooth muscles usually within 2 to 10 minutes of administration.